microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraDirectoryRoleMember.md

 This example removes the specified member from the specified role.

-- `-ObjectId` parameter specifies the object ID of the directory role.
+- `-DirectoryRoleId` - specifies the unique identifier (ObjectId) of the directory role from which the member will be removed.

-- `-MemberId` parameter specifies the object ID of the role member to removed.
+- `-MemberId` - specifies the unique identifier (MemberId) of the member (user, group, or service principal) that is to be removed from the specified directory role.

 ## Parameters